Multicultural London English: History

 MLE is rooted mostly in the widespread migration from the Caribbean to the UK following World War II, and to a lesser extent the migration from other areas such as South Asia and West Africa.
 Distinctive Black British slang did not become widely visible until the 1970s.
 The popularity of Jamaican music in the UK, such as reggae and ska, led to the emergence of slang rooted in Jamaican patois being used in the UK, setting the foundation for what would later become known as MLE.

-Research conducted in the early 1980s concluded that adolescents of Afro-Caribbean descent were 'bidialectal', switching between Jamaican creole and London English; while white working class adolescents would occasionally use creole-inspired slang, they retained their accents.
-In 1985, Smiley Culture, a British musician of Jamaican and Guyanese heritage, released "Cockney Translator", one of the first examples of British 'white slang' and British 'Black slang' appearing side-by-side on a record (however, still distinct from each other).
+Research conducted in the early 1980s concluded that adolescents of Afro-Caribbean descent were "bidialectal", switching between Jamaican creole and London English; while white working class adolescents would occasionally use creole-inspired slang, they retained their accents.
+In 1985, Smiley Culture, a British musician of Jamaican and Guyanese heritage, released "Cockney Translation", one of the first examples of British "white slang" and British "black slang" appearing side-by-side on a record (however, still distinct from each other).
 While Smiley Culture was commenting on how the two forms of slang were very distinct from each other and lived side-by-side, more natural fusions would become common in later years.
-Some hip-hop artists from the late 80s and early 90s, such as London Posse, regularly infused both cockney and patois influenced slang in their music, showcasing how elements of both were becoming very much entwined and influencing each other, reflecting how younger, working-class Londoners were speaking.
+Some hip-hop artists from the late 1980s and early 1990s, such as London Posse, regularly infused both Cockney and patois influenced slang in their music, showcasing how elements of both were becoming very much entwined and influencing each other, reflecting how younger, working-class Londoners were speaking.
 Such influences were not restricted to persons of a specific racial background.
 In 1987, Dick Hebdige, a British sociologist, commented that "In some parts of Britain, West Indian patois has become the public language of inner-city youths, irrespective of their racial origin".

-By the late 1990s, London was becoming increasingly more multilingual, and residential segregation was less common.
+By the late 1990s, London was becoming increasingly multilingual, and residential segregation was less common.
 Young people from various ethnic backgrounds intermixed and, in Hackney at least, Cockney was no longer the majority-spoken local dialect, resulting in children of various ethnic backgrounds adopting MLE.
 Linguist Tony Thorne noted that white working-class school kids were using "recreolised lexis".
 In the following decade, it would become ever more common, showcased prominently in music such as grime and British hip hop, and in films like Kidulthood.